aparnaSubr/bigdata_cs838/readme_assign1.txt

 Steps after starting vms:

 1. reset access and password
+4. reset password-less ssh on all hosts.
+Use repopulate_known_hosts.sh Then can use pdsh -R ssh -w ^instances "ls -l / | grep 'workspace'" etc
 2. unmount and mount disks appropriately.
 Use re_mount_disk.sh <workspace disk> <mnt disk>
 3. reset permissions on /mnt and /workspace.
 SKIP THIS STEP IF USING re_mount_disk.sh!!
-4. reset password-less ssh on all hosts.
-Use repopulate_known_hosts.sh
 5. source run.sh
 6. start_all hadoop daemons
 7. to start running hive/mr or hive/tez, use scripts in /workload/hive-tpcds-tpch-workload/.
 Commands formats can be found in gather_query_data.sh